Bell’s Palsy Is The Leading Cause of Facial Paralysis

-Bell’s palsy is a neurological disorder that causes facial paralysis or weakness on one side of the face.
-It is also the leading cause of facial paralysis in the United States.
+Bell’s palsy is a neurological disorder that can lead to facial paralysis or weakness on one side of the face.
+It is also one of the primary facial paralysis causes in the United States.

-Bell’s palsy disrupts the facial nerve and interrupts messages that the brain sends to the facial muscles.
-When this happens, an individual experiences facial paralysis or weakness.
+Bell’s palsy is a disease that causes facial paralysis symptoms.
+It disrupts the facial nerve and interrupts messages that the brain sends to the facial muscles.
+When this happens, an individual can experience facial paralysis or weakness.

 The National Institute of Neurological Disorders and Stroke reports Bell’s palsy affects about 40,000 people in the United States annually.
-Bell’s palsy affects men and women of all ages but is less likely to impact individuals under the age of 15 or above the age of 60.
+The condition affects men and women of all ages but is less likely to impact individuals under the age of 15 or above the age of 60.

 There are several risk factors linked to Bell’s palsy.
-Research indicates pregnant women face a greater risk of Bell’s palsy during the third trimester or one week after giving birth.
-Additionally, those who are dealing with a cold, flu or other respiratory ailments may be more prone than others to Bell’s palsy.
+Research indicates pregnant women face a greater risk of being diagnosed with the condition and experiencing associated facial paralysis symptoms during the third trimester or one week after giving birth.
+Additionally, those who are dealing with a cold, flu, or other respiratory ailments may be more prone than others to the condition.

 Bell’s Palsy Symptoms: Here’s What You Need to Know

-Bell’s palsy causes sudden paralysis of the facial muscles.
+With Bell’s palsy, an individual can experience sudden paralysis of the facial muscles.
 This often leads to facial drooping and hampers an individual’s ability to close the eye on the paralyzed side of the face.
-Also, other Bell’s palsy symptoms include:
+Other symptoms can include:

 - Sensitivity to sound on the affected side of the face